SidOfc/cani/README.md

 ## Latest changes

+### 28-07-2019 VERSION 0.5.7

+- Titles shown in `cani use` may take up to 50 characters if the terminal is wide enough.

 ### 24-07-2019 VERSION 0.5.6

 - Fix issue where `cani` would crash when used without arguments.
 Original behavior of showing `cani help` in that case is restored. ([#14](../../pull/14))